Skip to main content

 Flexible working by default.

-Labour says it will strengthen the right to request flexible working to ensure flexibility is genuinely the default from day one, except where it is not reasonably feasible.
-This would be a real policy change and could involve limiting the discretion for refusal and/or increasing tribunal powers to review employer decisions, but the specifics are unclear.
+Details are unclear, but this could involve limiting the discretion for refusing flexibility and/or increasing tribunal powers to review employer decisions.
 Labour says it would mean that workers could benefit from flexi-time and term-time options, suggesting a focus on helping parents.

 Right to disconnect.